Yuval Segal

-Personal life
+Early life

 Segal was born in Afula, Israel, to a Jewish family.
-During his childhood his family moved to Kfar Saba.
+During his childhood, his family moved to Kfar Saba.
 In his youth, he competed in fencing.
 His grandfather, Eliezer Kagan, was a poet and a translator, and his aunt is the actress T'hia Danon.
 Segal is named after his uncle, corporal Yuval Shmueli, who died in the sinking of the INS Dakar Israeli Navy submarine.